Top 10 photo editing apps

 VSCO is available in Android and iOS, and is free to download but offers in-app purchases.
 Its premium membership subscription offers advanced photo editing tools and gives access to the weekly photo challenges.

-Adobe Spark Post is more than just a photo editing app.
+Adobe Express is more than just a photo editing app.
 It allows you to upload your photos and videos and design them accordingly.
 The app features cool effects and animations you can use to make your content stand out.
 It also offers exclusive professionally designed filters, templates, and icons to easily add graphics to any photo.

 Photofy features filters, light effects, free fonts, consumer and business templates, graphic elements, a photo mirror, a collage maker, and a meme editor.
 The app also provides access to over 700,000 stock photos and backgrounds from sites like Unsplash, Pixabay, and its own arsenal of stock photos.
 Photofy is available in Android and iOS, and is free to download but offers in-app purchases.